braydenanderson2014/C-Arduino-Libraries/lib/Properties/README.md

 ```

 ## ChangeLog
-    Version 1.0.0:
+### Version 1.0.0:
 * Initial Release
-    Version 1.0.1:
+### Version 1.0.1:
-        * "Added the ability to get the number of properties in the file",
+* Added the ability to get the number of properties in the file
-        * "Update to the Library Json File"
+* Update to the Library Json File
-    Version 1.0.2:
+### Version 1.0.2:
-        * "Update to the Library Json File"
+* Update to the Library Json File
-    Version 1.0.3:
+### Version 1.0.3:
-        * "Update to the Library Json File",
+* Update to the Library Json File
-        * "Added This ChangeLog to the Library Json File"
+* Added This ChangeLog to the Library Json File
+* Library has been updated to work properly with the latest Hashtable Release.
+* This Library has been partially tested.
+USE AT YOUR OWN RISK.
+Library Considered [Semi-Stable].

 Here's an example of how to use the `Properties` class: